caputoortega/MusalaSoft-Drones/README.md

 In aims to keep the service demonstration simple no security measurements such as authentication has been developed.
 This is, of course, for a publicly available service or a production environmennt a major concern.

-For said reason it is recommended to add a basic authentication or token-bearer authentication feature to prevent unauthorised users and attackers gaining access and control over the service.
+For said reason it is recommended to add a basic authentication or token-bearer authentication features to prevent unauthorised users and attackers gaining access and control over the service.

 It is also recommended the usage of a more secure transfer protocol such as HTTPS or even the addition of a reverse-proxy to encrypt the data in-transit.

-Despite the support for file-level encryption and column-level encryption from H2 databases, a good addition will be to migrate the project to a much more robust and secure database engine, with support for TDE and application-level encryption could be used, examples of that are MySQL/MariaDB, MS SQL, Oracle or PostgreSQL.
+Despite the support for file-level encryption and column-level encryption that H2 databases provide, a good addition will be to migrate the project to a much more robust and secure database engine, with support for TDE and application-level encryption, examples of that are MySQL/MariaDB, MS SQL, Oracle or PostgreSQL.

 ## Performance improvements